 - In Doctor Who Ashildr, having been made immortal, is given a single second dose of her Immortality Inducer so she can give it to someone to accompany her though the ages.
 Eight hundred years later, losing her mind from loneliness and lack of purpose, she still hasn't used it because, well, you'd have to be really sure.

 - In Star Trek: The Next Generation, the Borg became this for the show's creators.
 The Borg were so awesomely powerful (and impossible to negotiate with) that they only got used four times (6 episodes, because of 2-parters) over the entire 7 seasons of the show.
 It was just that hard to come up with a way to defeat the Borg without making them seem less awesome.
-Of those 4 times they face the Borg, they are saved once by essentially Divine Intervention, and once they are merely facing an individual drone and the challenge is to make him an individual, not to defeat him.
+Of those 4 times they face the Borg, they are saved once by essentially Divine Intervention, and once they are merely facing an individual drone and the challenge is to make him an individual (plus attempting not to tangle with the Borg ship coming for the rescue), not to defeat him.
 So the Enterprise crew only actually defeated the Borg twice during the run of the TV series.

 - RWBY: When Team CFVY arrives on the scene in Volume 2's finale to kick Grimm ass, Velvet Scarlatina can be seen holding on to a small box.
 Coco tells her to hold it off until later, claiming that it'd be a waste to use it on a whole host of evil creatures invading the city.
 Interestingly, Monty Oum surmised in a post-production livestream that Velvet's box is his favourite weapon, which speaks volumes when you consider the insane amount of impossibly cool weapons we're presented with throughout the series.